thanhdatvo/gofiber-starter/README.md

 ### How to run
 1. install [Golang](https://golang.org/doc/install) version > 1.11
 2. install [Air](https://github.com/cosmtrek/air)
-3. run the projectby this command
+3. run the project by this command
 ```air ```